 Lett’s Brewery, Enniscorthy, Co.Wexford

-Came across this interesting card on eBay recently, but I balked at the £20 price tag.
-The wealthy branch of my family still own the brewery but not my branch!
+Came across this interesting card on eBay recently, but I baulked at the £20 price tag.
+The wealthy branch of my family still owns the brewery but not my branch!

 Spanish Point Seafood Restaurant, Ballycotton, Co.Cork